Brushless DC Motor vs. Hub Motor

 BLDC Motor

-BLDC motors, with their versatile design, are used in a much a much wider range of applications.
+BLDC motors, with their versatile design, are used in a much wider range of applications.
 In addition to being common in electric vehicles, they are heavily utilized in drones, industrial machinery, robots, and even household appliances.
 Their ability to operate efficiently at different speeds and torque levels makes them ideal for dynamic industrial applications.

 BLDC motor applications